buzden/deptycheck/docs/source/tutorials/02-handling-emptiness.md

 ---

-## Congratulations!

-You can now write safe, robust generators for complex dependent types and are prepared to handle the full range of data-generating scenarios.

-In this tutorial, you learned how to:

-*   ✅ Identify types that can be uninhabited (empty).
-*   ✅ Use `Gen0` to define a generator that might not produce a value.
-*   ✅ Use `empty` to explicitly mark a generation path as impossible.
-*   ✅ Use `pick` to safely run a `Gen0` and handle the resulting `Maybe` value.
-*   ✅ Create filtered generators with `suchThat` and understand why they must also be `Gen0`.

 ## Next Steps

 Now that you've mastered manual generation for both simple and complex types, it's time to see how `DepTyCheck` can do this work for you automatically.